Jess Lockwood (bull rider): 2024 season

 Lockwood officially made his Camping World Team Series debut for the Nashville Stampede in July 2024 at Wildcatter Days; the hometown event of rival team, the Oklahoma Wildcatters.
-His original team, the Oklahoma Freedom, now represent Florida as 2024, thus becoming the Florida Freedom.
+His original team, the Oklahoma Freedom, now represent Florida since 2024, thus becoming the Florida Freedom.
 Lockwood was bucked off by Mama's Boy in 2.19 seconds and the Stampede ended up losing to the Arizona Ridge Riders on the first day of the event.
 It was Lockwood's first professional outing in more than a year.
 The following day, he got bucked off Mike's Magic in 2.23 seconds.

 Lockwood would not have another outing until the next month.
 At Stampede Days, the hometown event of his team, the Nashville Stampede, he got bucked off Wasted Nights in 0.27 seconds on the first day.
 On the second day, he got bucked off Unhinged in 3.58 seconds.

 2025 season

 In October 2024, Lockwood announced that he would now focus his career on riding full-time in the Professional Rodeo Cowboys Association (PRCA) and try to qualify for the National Finals Rodeo (NFR).
 However, his PRCA career would last very briefly as he only competed in said organization for six months.
 In March 2025, he began riding in the PBR again.
 In May of the same year, during the PBR World Finals, Lockwood announced that he would be returning to the PBR Team Series as soon as the season started in the summer.